HMDRZ69/Project-Thesis-CNN_ACC_on_ASIC/weekly-reports/week-03.md

 ## Challenge & Blocking points
     - Code written and operated via VS Code running on Windows, but the execution could not takes place remotely on the University Server
-        Write the code directly via VS Code running on the University Server (Linux)
+        SOLUTION: Write the code directly via VS Code running on the University Server (Linux)
-    - Mistakes involving naming and structural format The observed errors were primarily due to improperly written names and incorrect structural definitions - Solved
+    - Mistakes involving naming and structural format
+        SOLUTION: The observed errors were primarily due to improperly written names and incorrect structural definitions

 ## Plan for the Next Week:
-    1. Implement Full-Adder and it's testbench
+    1. Implemention of a Full-Adder and it's testbench to deeper understanding of design flow
-    2. Comprehension of the design flow
+    2. Review the IHP SG13G2 Rules
-    3. Start studying CNN Accelerator